Code-Institute-Submissions/Code-Institute-Milestone-1-User-Centric-Frontend/README.md

 #### Manual Testing Bugs
 The toggle navbar is behind the content in Safari.

+## Automate Testing
+The automate testing was done using the following tools:

+* Chrome Lighthouse

+* HTML & CSS checker

 ## Deployment
 Live version can be found [here](https://tomas-kaiser.github.io/Code-Institute-Milestone-1-User-Centric-Frontend/)